 “Our trachea that we breathe through are like straws, but his is like the straw paper.
 So when he breathes it actually collapses on itself and it vibrates.
 So that’s why he sounds so raspy all the time.”
 His mother, Victoria Helm, told us.

-Victoria said the pregnancy was normal at first, but then they noticed something wasn’t right at a follow-up appointment.
-The doctors noticed the unprotected membranes of his umbilical cord was covering her cervix and that in the latest ultra sound there was no stomach.
+Victoria said the pregnancy was normal at first, but then they noticed something wasn’t right for a follow-up appointment.
+The doctors noticed the unprotected membranes of his umbilical cord was covering her cervix and that in the latest ultrasound there was no stomach.

 Baby Zac Ultra Sound (Photo: Team Zac Facebook)

-At first they assumed it was Placenta Previa.
+At first, they assumed it was Placenta Previa.
 Doctors wanted to send her to a specialist to learn more about it.
 After going to see the specialist, they came up with a game plan.
-Victoria knew she would need to be hospitalized by 32 weeks and deliver between 35 and 36 weeks, to prevent anything from going wrong.
+Victoria knew she would need to be hospitalized for 32 weeks and deliver between 35 and 36 weeks, to prevent anything from going wrong.